thiagowfx/thiagowfx.github.io/content/posts/2024-11-01-jellyfin-trakt.md

 > Available for install through the plugin catalog, Trakt for Jellyfin allows you to synchronize your watch states with ease.

-I’ve been enjoying this free plug-in.
+I've been enjoying this free plug-in.
 When watching content in Jellyfin (e.g. via Android TV, or via your laptop), it automatically scrobbles[^1] TV shows and movies to your Jellyfin account.

 [^1]: Perhaps only we millennials peruse this term, which comes from [LastFM](https://last.fm/).